Choosing the right DPO

-You already know that you probably need a Data Protection Officer (aka DPO) for your company (if you don’t, you should read this).
-The question is now
+Since you already know that you need a Data Protection Officer (aka DPO) for your company (if you don’t, you should read this), you need to answer the question:

 Level of Expertise